Uptaker/wasm-cpp/README.md

 Emscripten is a compiler that can compile any language that uses LLVM, including C and C++, into WebAssembly.
 This enables such languages to run using the WASM runtime and even convert whole codebases and programs (Such as Qt-based desktop programs) or even games, such as [Doom 3](https://wasm.continuation-labs.com/d3demo/) - to be able to run on the browser or elsewhere.

 Behind the hood, it uses the LLVM project's `clang` compiler to compile C/C++ to WASM.
-Using it requires installation of the `emcc` compiler, which can be used to generate `.js` and `.wasm` files.
+Using it requires installation of the `emcc` compiler, which is part of the EMSDK toolkit and can be used to generate `.js` and `.wasm` files.
 ## Emscripten installation

 1. First, clone the official WASM compiler repository: